 Even though interest in enrollment comes to the school in many different ways, it is important that the formal enrollment process be administered by the Enrollment Committee.
 This will facilitate the efficiency of the process, as well as assure that it meets with the intent of the Society through the Board.

-1. Children who will be five (5) years old on or before September 1 may enroll in Kindergarten in September of that year.
-A Kindergarten Readiness Test will be available at the parents’ request.
-If this test is given, the results will be used to advise school officials and parents concerning the readiness of the child to attend kindergarten, and to identify the child’s strengths and weaknesses.
+- Children who will be five (5) years old on or before September 1 may enroll in Kindergarten in September of that year.
+A Kindergarten Readiness Test will be administered and the results will be used to advise school officials and parents concerning the readiness of the child to attend kindergarten, and to identify the child’s strengths and weaknesses.
 Verification of age must be presented by the first day of class.

-2. The September 1 cut-off date for kindergarten enrollment is strongly recommended to parents.
-However, if the parents are insistent on sending their child who is born after this date, the child will be required to score above average in at least 6 of the 10 categories in the Heritage Christian Readiness Test and not score in the “below average” category in any of the other 4.
+- The September 1 cut-off date for kindergarten enrollment is strongly recommended to parents.
+However, if the parents are insistent on sending their child who is born after this date, the child will be required to score above average in at least six of the ten categories in the Heritage Christian Readiness Test and not score in the “below average” category in any of the other four.
 The child must also be deemed ready for kindergarten by a licensed psychologist at the parents’ expense.
-There must also be openings available in the upcoming class in order to make an exception to the September 1 date.
+Another consideration would be available openings in the upcoming class in order to make an exception to the September 1 date.

-3. If there are no standardized test scores available in a transfer student’s record, or in the records of one who has been Home-Schooled, a reading test and a mathematics test must be required within the first month after enrollment.
+- If there are no standardized test scores available in a transfer student’s record, or in the records of one who has been home-schooled, a reading test and a mathematics test will be administered within the first month after enrollment.

-5. A student who is 1 and 1/2 years or more below grade level will not be accepted into the regular program, but will be considered for acceptance in the Special Ed Program.
+- A student who is 1½ years or more below grade level will not be accepted into the regular program, but will be considered for acceptance in the Special Ed Program.

 The Enrollment Committee of Heritage Christian School consists of four Board members, including at least one member from the Education Committee and from the Finance Committee, along with the Administrator.